The Ghostley Witch

 with quickly."

-While she spoke, Hella efficiently drank in Frau Linkmeyer´s features,
+While she spoke, Hella efficiently drank in Frau Linkmeyer´s

-as Frau Linkmeyer.
+masquerade as Frau Linkmeyer.

 The real Frau Linkmeyer however gave her a defiant look.
-"My house

-is in perfect order.
+"My house is in perfect order.
 The Führer need not worry about my housekeeping!"

-"Well, then you have no objection to my inspection, have you?"
+"Well, then you have no objection to my inspection, have

+you?"
 Hella countered, and quickly added: "Heil Hitler!"

 "Heil Hitler!"
 Frau Linkmeyer echoed rigidly.